 - European politics

 Lawrence's research specialism began with his ESRC-funded PhD (2016-2020) at the University of Manchester, which studies why people in Britain often feel like their local communities are under-represented by their MPs and central government.
+Between August 2020 and September 2022, Lawrence worked as a Research Fellow for TrustGov, an ESRC-funded project which explores political trust around the world, as the project lead on the geography of trust.
+His research, using secondary data and original surveys, highlights divides in trust between urban and rural areas and a perception of bias towards urban centres.
 He has published in journals on the topics of why economically ‘left-behind’ communities distrust government, and the thorny politics of PM Boris Johnson's "levelling-up" agenda.

 As well as political geography, he is interested in the politics of trust, in British and European Politics, and the politics of Covid-19.
 He has also written on political knowledge and engagement for prominent media outlets, such as the Guardian, and have been involved in the Hansard Society’s annual Audit of Political Engagement report.